 While a recommendation letter is not a mandatory requirement, submitting one written by any one of your references could help strengthen your application.

 Established by the Louisiana Restaurant Association, this scholarship offers financial support to Louisiana students pursuing careers in the culinary or hospitality industries.
 This is a one-time, merit-based scholarship.
-The award amount varies every year depending on the funds available.
+The award amount also varies every year depending on the funds available.

 Dairy Management Inc. Scholarship Program, funded by the National Dairy Promotion and Research Board, awards up to 11 scholarships every year to eligible undergrad students.

-Your application must be accompanied by an official transcript of all college courses, evidence of dairy-related activities, work experience, and a short essay highlighting your career goals.
+Your application must also be accompanied by an official transcript of all college courses, evidence of dairy-related activities, work experience, and a short essay highlighting your career goals.